Skip to main content

 • You are handing over to a counterparty who may use different shutdown assumptions

-Running the same calculation under both "No Shutdown" and "CNY Extended Shutdown" takes seconds and shows you the sensitivity before dates are locked.
+Running both "No Shutdown" and "CNY Extended Shutdown" takes seconds and shows the sensitivity before anyone commits to a date.

 Which deadlines are affected